grochalapiotr/CeneoScraper/README.md

 4. transformation of extracted data to given data types

 ## Stage 2 - extraction of all opinions from single page

+## Stage 3 - extraction of all opinions for single product